FartLabs/pixel-planet/README.md

 # Pixel Planet

-A collection of accessible components built for use with Shadcn
+A collection of accessible components built for use with Shadcn.

 ## Documentation